-Analysis and participation in the energy market is particularly important in the context of this service plan, as the Brilliant Expansion will begin producing power in 2006, and only 40% of the output has been committed under long-term contract.
+Analysis and participation in the energy market is particularly important in the context of this Service Plan, as the Brilliant Expansion will begin producing power in 2006, and only 40% of the output has been committed under long-term contract.
+In the next few months, CBTE will analyze the opportunities for the remaining 60 per cent of the output from the Brilliant Expansion, such as bidding it into the upcoming BC Hydro Call for Tenders or selling the output using a portfolio approach to the marketing of this energy.